Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/mfe/angular.md

 ![Angular Micro Frontend](./img/angular-micro-frontend.png)

 ::: tip Congratulations!
-You now have an Angular micro frontend running in Entando.
+You now have an Angular micro frontend running in Villanova.
 :::

 **Next Steps**
 * Learn more about [Communication between Micro Frontends](communication.md).

 * Try the [Add a Configuration Screen in App Builder](widget-configuration.md) tutorial.
-* [Generate Microservices and Micro Frontends](../ms/generate-microservices-and-micro-frontends.md) with an Entando Blueprint.
+* [Generate Microservices and Micro Frontends](../ms/generate-microservices-and-micro-frontends.md) with an Villanova Blueprint.